 - There is a lack of suitable development sites in areas where there is appropriate infrastructure

 - The planning process continues to be a significant problem regardless of what is happening around Brexit

 Developers are acting more cautiously, especially in terms of the amount of due diligence carried out on projects in order to de-risk them as much as possible.
-The thinking appears to be that they want to continue to purchase and develop but with limited profitability they want to ensure that those reduced profit margins are accurate and not subject to influence by unknown factors.
+The thinking appears to be that they want to continue to purchase and develop.
+With limited profitability, they want to ensure that reduced profit margins are accurate.
+Also, they are not subject to influence by unknown factors.

-Amit Majithia is a Principal at Avamore Capital; he heads the underwriting and credit function and has successfully overseen the completion of over £150m worth of property finance deals at the firm.
-In addition, Amit played a fundamental role in creating Avamore’s market leading Finish & Exit product which was launched in early 2019 in response to the evolving needs of property developers.
-Amit draws upon his previous legal background as a property lawyer at Taylor Wessing and property experience developing city centre mixed use projects to bring a well-rounded perspective to the team.
+Amit Majithia is a Principal at Avamore Capital.
+He heads the underwriting and credit function.
+He has successfully overseen the completion of over £150m worth of property finance deals at the firm.
+In addition, Amit played a fundamental role in creating Avamore’s market-leading Finish & Exit product which was launched in early 2019 in response to the evolving needs of property developers.
+Amit draws upon his previous legal background as a property lawyer at Taylor Wessing.
+He also uses property experience developing city center mixed-use projects to bring a well-rounded perspective to the team.